emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Site does have continue watching. ✔️
 1. Good sorting, gives recommendations on "more info" and has franchise collections under more. ✔️
-1. Site does have 4K content (videasy api). ⚠️
+1. Site is usable without an adblocker, but has occasional annoyances. ⚠️
 1. Site looks good + works well on mobile. ✔️

 ***